SELF-CONTAINED INSTALLATION (New users)

 In My Diary is a fairly small program and you can have as many renamed copies of the self-contained folder as you like on your computer or flash drive, each one will then support a different diary.
 If you want to use the diary on different types of computer, see below.

 WHAT HAPPENS IF I ALREADY HAVE A NORMAL INSTALLATION OF IN MY DIARY?
 CAN I USE THE SELF-CONTAINED ONE AS WELL?

 This may give rise to confusion if you double-click your diary.ads (or other default file) in the self-contained folder to run it, because this .ads file will open with your fully installed version of In My Diary.
-This will then load and show the options, special day and anniversary data that belong to the full installation, not those in the self-contained folder.
+This will then load and show the options, special day, anniversary, journal data and Password database that belong to the full installation, not those in the self-contained folder.

 Once you are sure you can run the new application in the IMDiary folder and see all your old data you can uninstall the old version of In My Diary so you are left with just the self-contained issue.